 Corporate Member $300 annual

 We ask for your help in recruiting new participants and corporate supporters.
 We encourage our members to use our corporate member’s services which can be found on our webpage; www.oclees.com.
-We have our established our IRS EIN and are in the process of procuring our non-profit 501(c)(3) charitable organization status.
+We are a non-profit 501(c)(3) charitable organization.

 The Orange County Law Enforcement Emerald Society members attend Irish-themed gatherings, community events, and celebrations, to inform the community of our mission.
 Members and supporters host events designed to raise funds and honor officers who gave the ultimate sacrifice for their community.
 These funds are used to support memorials, assist families of the fallen, and other programs that the membership is interested in supporting.
 We foster good will among members of law enforcement and civilian communities throughout Southern California and beyond.
 We acknowledge the accomplishments and dedication of Irish American and All Law Enforcement Officers.
 We promote and educate the public about our Gaelic and law enforcement heritage.